questianon/sdupdates/README.md

 !!! danger Warnings:

-	1. Ckpts/hypernetworks/embeddings and scripts downloaded from here are ==not== interently safe as of right now.
+	1. Python ckpts/hypernetworks/embeddings and scripts downloaded from here are ==not== interently safe.
 They can be pickled/contain malicious code.
 Use your common sense and protect yourself as you would with any random download link you would see on the internet.

 	2. Monitor your GPU temps and increase cooling and/or undervolt them if you need to.
 There have been claims of GPU issues due to high temps.